Schofield88/CV/README.md

 #### Makers Academy (January 2019 to April 2019)

-16 weeks training course, based in London, teaching the principles of software engineering, Object-Oriented Programming,  Test-Driven/Behaviour-Driven Development, Agile team dynamics, with a crash course in Ruby, Sinatra, Rails, JavaScript, HTML/CSS, best-practice use of version control systems (specifically Git), use of CI/CD, plus testing frameworks (Rspec and Jasmine)
+16 weeks training course, based in London, teaching the principles of software engineering, Object-Oriented Programming,  Test-Driven/Behaviour-Driven Development, Agile team dynamics, with a crash course in Ruby, Sinatra, Rails, JavaScript, HTML/CSS, best-practice use of version control systems (specifically Git), use of CI/CD, plus testing frameworks (Rspec and Jasmine).

 #### University of Southampton (September 1999 to July 2002)